Minimum Wage

 Voting Leave

-In Arizona, as long as the request is made the day before the election, employers must provide employees with time off to vote for primary and general elections.
+Under Arizona labor laws, as long as the request is made the day before the election, employers must provide employees with time off to vote for primary and general elections.
 This is paid time off.
 Employers are required to give employees paid time off to vote to allow for at least three consecutive hours between the opening of the polls and the start of their shift, or the end of their shift and the closing of the polls.

 Information about Arizona voting leave laws may now be found on our Arizona Leave Laws page.